The K-theory of twisted multipullback quantum odd spheres and complex projective spaces: Introduction

 where $\overline{\operatorname{span}}$ stands for the closed linear span.
 The general definition of freeness of a quantum-group action on a $C^*$-algebra is due to Ellwood~\cite{Ellwood:JFA2000}, and the special case of any compact Hausdorff topological group acting on a unital $C^*$-algebra looks exactly as above.

 Given $\alpha : U(1) \curvearrowright A$ as above, for each character $m\in\widehat{U(1)}\cong\mathbb{Z}$, the \emph{spectral subspace} $A_m$ is

-The subspace $A_0$ is the fixed-point subalgebra $A^\alpha$ of $A$, and since $A_m A_n \subseteq A_{m+n}$ for all $m,n$, the spectral subspaces are always $A^\alpha$-bimodules.
-When $\alpha$ is $C^*$-free, they are finitely generated projective left $A^\alpha$-modules \cite[Theorem~1.2]{dy13} encoding associated noncommutative line bundles.
+The subspace $A_0$ is the fixed-point subalgebra $A^\alpha$ (also denoted $A^{U(1)}$) of $A$, and since $A_m A_n \subseteq A_{m+n}$ for all $m,n$, the spectral subspaces are always $A^\alpha$-bimodules.
+When $\alpha$ is free, they are finitely generated projective left $A^\alpha$-modules \cite[Theorem~1.2]{dy13} encoding associated noncommutative line bundles.

-By constructing a strong connection~\cite{h-pm96}, we prove that the action of $U(1)$ on $C(S^{2N+1}_H)$ is $C^*$-free, so that its spectral subspaces $C(S^{2N+1}_H)_n$ are finitely generated projective left $C(\mathbb{P}^N(\Tt))$-modules.
-To prove that the characters of $U(1)$ defining these noncommutative line bundles are $K_0$-invariants, we derive a general method of pulling back noncommutative associated line bundles over equivariant maps (Theorem~\ref{thm:epullback}), and combine it with the aforementioned universal presentation of~$C(S^{2N+1}_H)$.
+By constructing a strong connection~\cite{h-pm96}, we prove that the action of $U(1)$ on $C(S^{2N+1}_H)$ is free, so that its spectral subspaces $C(S^{2N+1}_H)_n$ are finitely generated projective left $C(\mathbb{P}^N(\Tt))$-modules.
+To prove that the characters of $U(1)$ defining these noncommutative line bundles are $K_0$-invariants, we derive a general method of pulling back noncommutative associated line bundles over equivariant maps (Theorem~\ref{thm:epullback}).